JPAC Joint United Kingdom (UK) Blood Transfusion and Tissue Transplantation Services Professional Advisory Committee

 Additional Information

-Eczema (also known as contact dermatitis) is a skin reaction due to sensitivity to substances that come into contact with the skin.
+Dermatitis refers to a group of skin conditions characterised by epidermal change.
 It may involve both allergic and non-allergic processes.
 Because of damage to the skin, local infection is a common problem.
-For this reason the place where the needle goes in must not be affected.
+For this reason the venepuncture site must not be affected.

 Steroid therapy in high doses causes immunosuppression.
 This may mask infective and inflammatory conditions that would otherwise prevent donation.
 Long term steroid therapy may also cause temporary adrenal dysfunction.
 A waiting period of 12 months from the last dose allows time for the adrenal glands to recover.